Signs and symptoms of pancreatic cancer

 Signs and symptoms of exocrine pancreatic cancer

 Early pancreatic cancers often do not cause any signs or symptoms.
-By the time they do cause symptoms, they have often already grown through the pancreas or spread beyond it.
+By the time they do cause symptoms, they have often already spread outside the pancreas.

 Jaundice and related symptoms